 2. What was the indicator writer’s intent?
 This is critical to know because each writer developed their indicator based on a specific Market Condition that was present at that time.
-They saw Price and Volume behaving a certain way, and wrote an indicator to expose that pattern and what it meant for investing or trading.
+They saw Price and stock Volume behaving a certain way, and wrote an indicator to expose that pattern and what it meant for investing or trading.

 Martha Stokes CMT

 TechniTrader technical analysis using a TC2000 chart, courtesy of Worden Bros.

 Instructor & Developer of TechniTrader Stock & Option Courses

 Copyright ©2015–2020 Decisions Unlimited, Inc. dba TechniTrader.
 All rights reserved.